wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-office-365-explore/includes/protect-against-threats.md

 With Microsoft Defender for Office 365, email messages are automatically protected against malware.
 Some of the major categories of malware are:

-- **Viruses** that infect other programs and data which spread through your computer or network looking for programs to infect.
+- **Viruses** that infect other programs and data that spread through your computer or network looking for programs to infect.
 - **Spyware** that gathers your personal information, such as sign-in information, and sends it back to the attacker.
 - **Ransomware** that encrypts your data and demands payment to decrypt it.
 Anti-malware software doesn't help you decrypt encrypted files, but it can detect and remove the malware payload that's associated with the ransomware before it is deployed.